Best News Entertainment: TV32

-TV28 also broadcasts its daily morning programme (I Love New Zealand) at 7 am and its afternoon programme (News Talk for Today) at 3 pm.
+TV32 also broadcasts its daily morning programme (I Love New Zealand) at 7 am and its afternoon programme (News Talk for Today) at 3 pm.
 Its radio talk shows are free-to-watch on TVNZ ondemand for New Zealand residents.
 The channel also covers local Chinese community events, and provided delayed coverage of the Chinese New Year of the Dragon ceremony in 2012.
 It has also offered airtime to Korean-owned shopping channel YESSHOP.

+In April 2024, the channel was rebranded as TV32, coinciding with the move to Freeview Channel 32 from Channel 28.

 Defunct

 TV29

 TV29, also known as Panda Channel 29 was a free mainstream English-language channel with a focus on Asian programming, broadcasting on Freeview 29 to take advantage of Freeview's larger capacity compared to conventional UHF broadcasting and the growing uptake of the platform.
 It targeted local Chinese communities and those interested in Chinese culture.
 The channel was available in Auckland, Tauranga, Waikato, Napier, Hastings, Palmerston North, New Plymouth, Wellington, Canterbury and Dunedin.
 It launched on 21 January 2012 Auckland's ASB Lunarfest and began broadcasting on 1 February that year as TV9.

 The station broadcast drama, news and current affairs from Hong Kong, Taiwan and mainland China, alongside a range of variety shows, world documentaries and infotainment programmes.
 Movies and dramas were broadcast with English subtitles, alongside international news, finance, politics and trade programmes from CCTV including Asia Today, Biz Asia, Dialogue and China 24.
 The station also broadcast local programmes, including the Asia Focus talk show and TV29 News bulletins, hosted by station manager Julian Nixon.

 TV29 stopped broadcasting on 1 October 2021.